FridayBlessed/TODO-APP/README.md

 ---

-Built with ❤️ using React and modern web technologies.
+Built with ❤️ using Typescript & React and modern web technologies.